List of Cuban submissions for the Academy Award for Best International Feature Film

 Cuba has submitted films for consideration in the Academy Award for Best International Feature Film (Note: The category was previously named the Academy Award for Best Foreign Language Film, but this was changed to the Academy Award for Best International Feature Film in April 2019, after the Academy deemed the word "Foreign" to be outdated.) since 1978.
 The award is handed out annually by the United States Academy of Motion Picture Arts and Sciences to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.

 The Cuban nominee is selected annually by the Cuban Film Institute, the Instituto Cubano del Arte e Industria Cinematográficos (ICAIC).

-As of 2025, Cuba was nominated only once for Strawberry and Chocolate (1993), a gay-themed comedy.
+As of 2026, Cuba was nominated only once for Strawberry and Chocolate (1993).

 Submissions

 Every year, each country is invited by the Academy of Motion Picture Arts and Sciences to submit its best film for the Academy Award for Best Foreign Language Film.
 The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.
 Following this, they vote via secret ballot to determine the five nominees for the award.

-Cuba's first submission was directed by Miguel Littin, a leftist Chilean director who was nominated in this category twice, representing Mexico in 1975/76 (for Letters from Marusia) and Nicaragua in 1982/83 (for Alsino and the Condor).
-He also represented his native Chile in 2009.
+Cuba's first submission was directed by Miguel Littin, a leftist Chilean filmmaker who was nominated in this category twice, representing Mexico in 1975/76 (for Letters from Marusia) and Nicaragua in 1982/83 (for Alsino and the Condor).
+He later represented his native Chile in 2009.

-All films were produced in Spanish.
+The country only nomination was the a gay-themed comedy Strawberry and Chocolate (1993), by the Cuban acclaimed filmmaker Tomás Gutiérrez Alea and co-directed by Juan Carlos Tabío.

+Most of the films submitted are in the Spanish language.

 The following is a list of the films submitted by Cuba in the Best Foreign Language Film category at the Academy Awards.